 - Arts and crafts.
 We’re sure you’ve seen the commercials and advertisements that explain that coloring books are no longer just for kids.
 If you and your friends are the crafty types, consider picking up a few adult coloring books and let everyone bring out their artistic side!

 - Board or card games.
 There’s nothing like some friendly competition!
 Take a vote on the group’s favorite board or card game beforehand and make sure that someone can bring it to your Friendsgiving party.
-Then, after dinner, start playing!
+Then, after dinner, start playing.

 - Watch a Thanksgiving movie.
-Unless your Friendsgiving celebration is on Thanksgiving you won’t be able to watch the parade, but that doesn’t mean you can’t watch a Thanksgiving movie!
+Unless your Friendsgiving celebration is on Thanksgiving, you won’t be able to watch the parade, but that doesn’t mean you can’t watch a Thanksgiving movie!
 And once you’re done, you may even want to put a Christmas movie on in the background to get everyone excited for the next holiday.

-Best Foods for Friendsgiving
+Best Friendsgiving Food Ideas

 - Cranberry sauce